-He is also named for the mining township Sydney-on-Vaal which he founded.
+Sydney is named for the mining township Sydney-on-Vaal which he founded.
 He was a great philanthropist and a great collector of Africana.
 His famous collection was given to the Parliament in Cape Town.
 Sydney Mendelssohn later presented the Memorial Road Synagogue with the brass and enamel plaque, in its foyer commemorating Jewish soldiers who fought for the British in the Boer war.
 The inscription was in honour of his father Rev Meyer Mendelssohn and also his daughter Ruby who was sadly drowned in the sinking of the Drummond Castle in 1896).
-Click here to see the plaque and read more about the Mendelssohn family Mendelsohn, Rev Meyer & his son, Sidney.
+(Memorials like this were to show how patriotic the Jews were, in taking up arms for king and country)